somrajroy/AWS3TierArchitecturewithTFModules/README.md

      strategy and approach at the end of this blog which they can leverage.<br/>
   * `For developers, it's playground` — a chance to the download code, experiment, and master Terraform.
 Explore the free, top-quality resources in the `Appendix/References section`, including expert YouTube courses.<br/>
+  * `Good Industry Practices` : This blog incorporates/mentions industry best practices, offering a benchmark for teams to align with and implement in their projects. <br/>
+  * `Shorter Learning Curve` : Practical insights and hands-on strategies provide conceptual clarity which will help accelerating the learning curve for anyone. <br/>

 To summarize - this blog is a prescriptive guidance for anyone working (or going to start working) in Terraform projects & wants efficient infrastructure management. <br/>